CLARIAH/pure3dx/README.md

 ## History

+*   2024-05-16 Pure3D went in production

+**Earlier**

-In the earlier stages a lot has been discussed, many experiments have been carried out, great whishes have been expressed.
+A lot has been discussed, many experiments have been carried out, great whishes have been expressed.
 It is still visible in a [previous repo](https://github.com/CLARIAH/pure3d).